Canadian Arab Federation: History

-Israel-Palestinian conflict activism
+Israeli–Palestinian conflict activism

-1970s–80s
+1970s–1980s

 The CAF opposed Prime Minister Joe Clark's 1979 pledge to move the Canadian embassy in Israel from Tel Aviv to Jerusalem, and welcomed Clark's eventual retreat on the issue.
 CAF President Khaled Mouammar said that moving the embassy would have meant recognizing territory that was taken by force.
 In 1980, Mouammar said he would call for a boycott of stores selling Dedy Toys, which imported materials from a settlement in the occupied West Bank.

 In 1981, the CAF hosted a press conference for two Palestinian mayors who had been deported by Israel from the West Bank.
 The mayors called for Canada to put pressure on the government of Israel to permit them to return.
 Khaled Mouammar condemned Israel's attack on Iraq's Osirik nuclear reactor later in the year, and described Israeli Prime Minister Menachem Begin as an "unrepentant terrorist" who was a constant threat to the region.

 In September 1982, the CAF led a non-violent demonstration in Toronto against the massacre of between 762 and 3,500 civilians, mostly Palestinians and Lebanese Shiites, in Sabra and the Shatila refugee camp in Beirut, Lebanon.
 The organization later partnered with the Arab-Palestine Association to find sponsors for children who had been orphaned in the attacks.

 When Canadian Prime Minister Pierre Elliott Trudeau recognized the right of Palestinians to a homeland in 1983, his statement was supported by the Canadian Arab Federation.
 Rashad Saleh, Mouammar's successor as CAF president, said that Canada's Arab community would strongly support any peace efforts brought forward by the prime minister.